 On the right side of the window, Create offline unactivation request creates a file to use on the offline activation process.
 This is the same file created in the manual unactivation process.

-All the functions in the GCU are also available as a command-line utility for both Windows and Linux.
+All the functions in the GCU are also available as a command-line utility.